 Most of us were taught LITTLE or NOTHING about eating disorders before becoming parents or health care professionals or both!
 Even as we’ve fed our little ones and/or told parents of patients how to feed their little ones we most likely had no idea of the complexities of eating disorders and their treatment.

-As a parent who has been down this long and winding road of eating disorders advocacy and coaching parents for over 18 years now, I’ve coached many families through the terror, pitfalls and successes.
+As a parent who has been down this long and winding road of eating disorders advocacy and coaching parents since 2003, I’ve coached many families through the terror, pitfalls and successes.
 I’ve seen how frustrating it can be for both parents and health-care professionals to not have all the data you need to understand what to expect when you send someone to a Residential Treatment Center (RTC).

 I’ve made this as a quick reference for you to print off and keep or share as a PDF with families.
 Keep this list handy so you will be able to quickly reference the nuances and intricacies of sending someone to a RTC.